Five Step Process

 The beginning of your sartorial journey starts with that all-important first consultation

-With thousands of cloths to choose from, our Brand Ambassador will help you narrow down your choices to a select few.
+With thousands of cloths to choose from, we will help you narrow down your choices to a select few.

-Our representative will take your measurements, study your figure and help guide the hand of our Master Tailor when making that first cut in your unique oak tag pattern.
+Next, we will take your measurements, study your figure and make that first cut in your unique oak tag pattern.
 Using patented instruments and tools designed by our Master Tailor, a three dimensional understanding of your unique physical idiosyncrasies start to take shape.

 Pocket Baste Construction

-Not leaving anything to chance, Rory ensures that every garment to leave his sight is a true representation of what he and the Brand Ambassadors are trying to achieve.
+Not leaving anything to chance, Rory ensures that every garment to leave his sight is a true representation of what he and his brand are trying to achieve.

 The First Fitting